Scheduling multiple blog posts at once in WordPress saves hours of work each week.

 Create and Bulk Schedule New Drafts With Editorial Calendar

-You can set up drafts for your planned posts in the calendar and assign them to different authors in just a few clicks.
+In the calendar, you can set up drafts for your planned posts and assign them to different authors in a few clicks.
 It keeps your content organized and makes scheduling more flexible.

 You can also make sure everyone knows exactly what they’re working on and when those posts are due.